 February 16, 2000: Apple introduces the “Pismo” PowerBook, the best of its G3 laptops.
-In the view of many, it’s of Apple’s best laptops ever.
+In the view of many, it’s one of Apple’s best laptops ever.

-The Pismo PowerBook is the first not to include the SCSI or Apple Desktop Bus connector.
+The Pismo PowerBook is the first not to include SCSI or an Apple Desktop Bus connector.
 Instead, it utilizes USB and Apple’s Emmy award-winning FireWire.
 Optional AirPort wireless support, tremendous battery life and a gorgeous curvy design just make it better.

 Apple first showed off the Pismo PowerBook at Macworld Expo Tokyo.
 The laptop followed the rugged “Wallstreet” G3 PowerBook, released in 1998.
 Priced at $3,499 for the top-end 500MHz model, the Pismo PowerBook wasn’t cheap.
 However, it offered great value compared to the 292MHz Wallstreet laptop, which cost $5,600.

-There was plenty to love about the Pismo PowerBook.
-Despite coming after Steve Jobs returned to Apple, it retained much of the expandability the company introduced to Macs during his absence.
-Running counter to Apple’s modern obsession with limited expandability and ditching ports whenever possible, the Pismo PowerBook came with a PC Card slot, two FireWire and USB slots, S-video out and more.
+Running counter to Apple’s modern obsession with limiting expandability and ditching ports whenever possible, the Pismo PowerBook came with a PC Card slot, two FireWire and USB slots, S-video out and more.
 The laptop also supported plenty of additional memory and a faster processor.

 Plus, the possibility of installing dual batteries made it possible to get 12 to 16 hours of real-world usage from the powerful laptop.